doecode/server/src/main/java/gov/osti/services/Search.md

 Introduction
 ------------
-Description of services provided by the API back end of DOECode.
+Description of services provided by the API back end of DOE CODE.
 Searching is based around the [Apache SOLR](http://lucene.apache.org/solr/) search product.
 The HTTP verb `GET` is used to retrieve single records, while a `POST` request may be issued to perform a general search request.

-> The API is available based on `/doecodeapi/services/search` on the DOECode server.
+> The API is available based on `/doecodeapi/services/search` on the DOE CODE server.

 HTTP Request Methods
 --------------------